chaosparrot/talon_hud/README.md

 - An image panel with a header and a close icon which displays image content
 - WIP - Widget resizing ( width and height rather than a fixed scale ) using the mouse movement position relative to the widgets position
 - Widget expand limiting ( relying on the widget resizing above )
-- Widget font resizing relying on mouse movement for easy finetuning
-- Adding a default setting which hides a widget when sleep mode is activated to reduce screen clutter in a single command
 - Enabling and disabling animations using a voice command
 - User driven icons and buttons on the status bar instead of hard coded ones
 - A capture that checks what themes are available on app ready by checking the directories in themes